Security-Onion-Solutions/securityonion/README.md

   - Once authenticated through SOC, you can now access Playbook with analyst permissions without login
 - Ingest parsing updates for Windows Eventlogs & Sysmon logs shipped with WinLogbeat & Osquery (ECS)
 - Kolide Launcher update to include the ability to pass arbitrary flags - new functionality sponsored by SOS
+- Fixed issue with Wazuh authd registration service port not being correctly exposed
+- Added option for exposure of ES Rest API (port 9200) to so-allow for easier external querying/integration with other tools
+- Added option to so-allow for external Strelka file uploads (ex. via `strelka-fileshot`)
+- Added default YARA rules for Strelka -- default rules are fmaintained by Florian Roth and pulled from https://github.com/Neo23x0/signature-base
+- Added the ability to use custom Zeek scripts
+- Improved unification of Zeek and Strelka file data

 ## Hybrid Hunter Beta 1.4.1 - Beta 3